lappis-unb/BotFlow/README.md

     `yarn start`

-- Climbing platform locally using NODE8 with NPM
+- Run Botflow using NODE8 with NPM
     Make sure it is in the app folder by running the command below

     `cd /app`